Shots Podcast Network: Shots Studios: 2013 - 2020

 The Shots app launched Shots Studios and became a full-time digital studio in 2016.
 After the companies transition to digital entertainment, the Shots app was removed from the App Store (iOS) in 2016.

 Shots Studios channels have tens of millions of followers combined, tapping into an increasingly digital world with online comedy, music, and other video content.
 The company has landed partnerships with companies such as Netflix, Google, and many Fortune 500 brands for branded content.

 In addition to its core YouTube channels, Shots Studios has since launched a music division, a kid-friendly "edutainment" channel, an apparel line, and beauty products.

-In addition to content production, Shots Studios also manages a roster of artists and creators including Lele Pons, Rudy Mancuso, Hannah Stocking, Anwar Jibawi, Delaney Glazer.

 Shots Studios creators have partnered with companies such as Google, Target, Tarte Cosmetics, AXE, EA Sports, Budweiser, COVERGIRL, and many others to produce branded content.

 In October 2015, Shots Studios launched Awkward Puppets, an original series created by Rudy Mancuso, thus launching the recently re-branded company's first foray into content production.

 In 2016, Shots Studios partnered with Mike Tyson to launch a YouTube channel for the boxer to share sketch comedy on.
 The company began to manage other creators, assembling a roster of Rudy Mancuso, Lele Pons, Anwar Jibawi, Hannah Stocking and Jake Paul, in order to produce content on their own YouTube channels.

 Shots Studios previously partnered and collaborated with other entertainers such as Alesso, Anitta, Marlon Wayans, Mike Tyson, Inanna Sarkis, and Loren Gray.

 In July 2017, Shots Studios signed Brazilian megastar Anitta.

 On September 3, Anitta released her first English-language single, a collaboration with Grammy Award-winning producer and songwriter Poo Bear titled "Will I See You."
 The video earned over 10 million views in its first two days on YouTube.

 On October 7, 2017, Mancuso released his first single titled “Black & White” with Poo Bear.

 On November 19, 2017, Anitta released "Downtown," a Spanish-language collaboration with Colombian singer J Balvin.
 The song was nominated for "Best Urban Song" at the Latin GRAMMYs.